List of Courage the Cowardly Dog characters: The Empress

-The EmpressVoiced by Winnie ChaffeeThe Empress is the aunt of Di Lung, and she appeared in "Squatting Tiger, Hidden Dog", where her source of power (a magic silkworm) is dying and needs the bones of someone truly innocent to recharge it.
+The Empress is the aunt of Di Lung, and she appeared in "Squatting Tiger, Hidden Dog", where her source of power (a magic silkworm) is dying and needs the bones of someone truly innocent to recharge it.
 She tries to steal Muriel's bones, but is stopped by Courage and the Empress' twin sister (who is good and is the true Empress).
 The Bad Empress made a cameo appearance in "Aqua Farmer".